The Teaching Assistant Experience Programme [Voluntary]

 When should I book flights?

-Candidates may start looking into flights when documentation such as the International Protection Certificate and Health Report have been submitted towards the organisation, after receiving our offer letter.
+Candidates may start looking into flights when documentation such as the International Protection Certificate and Health Report have been submitted, after having received our offer letter.

 What vaccinations do I need to get?